kobiyoyo/RailsJWTToken/README.md

 ````ruby
 rails db:migrate
 ````
-Lets create a user using rails console
+Lets create a user using the rails console.
 ````ruby
 rails c
 ````